Mihir-D/RoboND-Kinematics-Project/README.md

+# For my project work description, Please refer to `writeup.template`

 # Robotic arm - Pick & Place project

 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.